libremfg/rhize-docs/content/how-to/bpmn/tune-performance.md

 And a BPMN workflow can have any number of logical flows and data transformations.
 So an inefficient BPMN process can introduce performance degradations.

+## Manage the process context size

+{{< notice "note" >}}
+The max size of the process variable context comes from the default max payload size of NATS Jetstreams.
+To increase this size, change your NATS configuration.
+{{< /notice >}}

+By default, the size of the {{< abbr "process variable context" >}} is 1MB.
+If the sum size of all variables exceeds this limit, the BPMN process fails to execute.

+Be mindful of the overall size of your variables, especially when outputting to new variables.
+For example, imagine an initial JSON payload, `data`, that is 600MB.
+If a JSONata task slightly modifies and outputs it to a new variable, `data2`, the process variable context will exceed 1MB and the BPMN process will exit.

+To work around this constraint, you can save memory by mutating variables.
+That is, instead of outputting a new variable, you can output the transformed payload to the original variable name.

 ## Avoid parallel joins

-Running processes in [parallel]({{< relref "/how-to/bpmn/bpmn-elements#parallel-gateway" >}}) can increase the workflow's complexity by an order of magnitude.
+Running processes in [parallel]({{< relref "/how-to/bpmn/bpmn-elements#parallel-gateway" >}}) can increase the workflow's complexity.
-Parallel joins, in particular, can also increase memory usage of the NATS service.
+Parallel joins in particular can also increase memory usage of the NATS service.

 Where possible, prefer exclusive branching and sequential execution.
 When a task requires concurrency, keep the amount of data processed and the complexity of the tasks to the minimum necessary.